motla/ftdi-d2xx/docs/FTDI_Device.md

 ▸ **read**(`nb_bytes_to_read`): `Promise`<`Uint8Array`\>

-Read data from the device
+Reads data from the device

 #### Parameters